X01XX/risc-v-memory-management-vf2/README.txt

    An instance supports one kind of struct, so multiple instances for multiple structs.

-   Deallocation can be made faster by commenting out the first one, or two, equs in the file.
+   Deallocation can be made faster by commenting out the first equ in the file.

 Linked list struct, memory, methods: link.a